rspamd/rspamd.com/doc/configuration/selectors.md

 ### Data definition functions

 Data definition part defines what exactly needs to be extracted.
 Here is the list of methods supported by Rspamd so far:
 * `request_header` - Get specific HTTP request header.
 The first argument must be header name.
-* `id` - Return value from function's argument or an empty string.
-For example, `id('Something')` returns a string 'Something'
+* `id` - Return value from function's argument or an empty string, For example, `id('Something')` returns a string 'Something'
 * `pool_var` - Get specific pool var.
 The first argument must be variable name, the second argument is optional and defines the type (string by default)
 * `emails` - Get list of all emails.
 If no arguments specified, returns list of url objects.
 Otherwise, calls a specific method, e.g. `get_user`
 * `asn` - Get AS number (ASN module must be executed first)